The Best Kettlebell HIIT Workouts and Routines with PDF

 3. Do it for the suggested reps and repeat on the opposite side.

-You can incorporate push jerk in your kettlebell HIIT workout routines to maximize your strength, speed, and endurance.
-The KB push jerk is a high intense fat-burning exercise that burns calories and improves muscular endurance, balance, and overall performance.
+The KB push jerk is a highly intense fat-burning exercise that kindles calories and improves muscular endurance, balance, and overall performance.

 1. Grab a kettlebell in your right hand and pull it toward your shoulder so it rests on the upper arm.
 Make sure your palm is facing forward.